kylec725/graytorrent/README.md

 graytorrent has a command line interface.
 You can see the available commands by entering `gray`.

 ### Starting gray
-To start the gray torrent server
+First, start the gray torrent server.
 ```
 gray server start
 ```
-Stop the server with
+You can stop the server in similar way.
 ```
 gray server stop
 ```

 ### Adding torrents
 Currently, graytorrent only handles `.torrent` files.
-First, download the `.torrent` file for the torrent you want to use, then add it to graytorrent's list of managed torrents with
+First, download the `.torrent` file for the torrent you want to use, then add it to graytorrent.
 ```
 gray add filepath/example.torrent
 ```

 ### List managed torrents
-You can view all managed torrents with helpful output about their status
+You can view all managed torrents with helpful output about their status.
 ```
 gray ls
 ```